SHIVASOMANATH/JOIP/Docker.md

   ## task3

-  * try to create a persisted volume in MYSQL container and mount that to other
+  * try to create a pers isted volume in MYSQL container and mount that to other

 now delete container and crate new container